elfnrpyrz/elfnrpyrz.github.io/_pages/Research.md

 ---
-permalink: /
+layout: archive
-title: "Research Projects"
+title: "Research"
-excerpt: "Research"
+permalink: /research/
 author_profile: true
 ---

 My research program is focused on how children are so adept in social interactions.
 I'm curious in which ways children use rich mental representations to understand and predict other people's behaviors.